w3f/Grants-Program/applications/frostgate.md

 ### Team's experience

 As a solo founder, I bring 4+ years of hands-on experience in backend and systems engineering with deep expertise in protocol research and zero-knowledge cryptography.
-Currently working as a Software Engineer at Vault, specializing in distributed storage infrastructure and node coordination.
+Prev Software Engineer at Vault, specializing in distributed storage infrastructure and node coordination.

 Key relevant experience:
 - Vault - Building cryptographically verifiable distributed storage infrastructure